Picovoice/picovoice/sdk/react-native/README.md

 this._picovoiceManager.delete();
 ```

-As you may have noticed, there is no need to deal with audio capture to enable intent inference with PicovoiceManager.
+There is no need to deal with audio capture to enable intent inference with PicovoiceManager.
 This is because it uses our
 [@picovoice/react-native-voice-processor](https://github.com/Picovoice/react-native-voice-processor/)
 module to capture frames of audio and automatically pass it to Picovoice.